The Bloggers’ Guide to Email Marketing

 There are hundreds of ways to leverage a blog.
 You can use ads, sponsored content, build a membership site, host webinars, sell ebooks, or promote your own products.

-Email marketing can be one of the most powerful ways to generate income or traffic for your blog, but only if your list trusts and respects you.
+Email marketing can be one of the most powerful ways to build a successful blog that generates income, but only if your list trusts and respects you.

 First though, what exactly is email marketing?